 You need proof of ownership to prove you have the right to sell the vehicle in the first place.
 In place of a registration certificate, you can submit one or more of the following documents:

-Primp and preen the vehicle
+Step 3: Primp and preen the vehicle

 You want your car to be in the best possible condition to get the best possible price.
 Consider taking it for a professional wash to get its exteriors and interiors spotless.
 But consider how much you actually want to invest.
-You can easily clean your car’s interior with a handheld vacuum and buff its exteriors with a rag and a non-abrasive dishwashing liquid.
+You can easily clean your car’s interior with a handheld vacuum and buff its exterior with a rag and a non-abrasive dishwashing liquid.

-Find the buyer
+Step 4: Find the buyer

 You’ve got a few options to choose from.